debayangeo/debayangeo.github.io/_posts/2026-05-11-understanding-football-using-pca.md

 <img width="600" height="350" alt="ScreePlot1" src="https://github.com/user-attachments/assets/477237be-7dd3-4202-bb5d-4273c46ce16e" />

-The first two PCs capture a little more than 90% of the variation. **In other words, most of the patterns in our data can be explained by just two lines, instead of five!** The remaining variance (<10%) is likely statistical noise and doesn't mean anything in real life, so we won't worry about it much.
+The first two PCs capture a little more than 90% of the variation. **In other words, most of the patterns in our dataset can be explained by just two lines, instead of five!** The remaining variance (<10%) is likely statistical noise and doesn't mean anything in real life, so we won't worry about it much.

 What are the PCs composed of?
 Seems like a weird question to ask: they are just lines depicting the direction of maximum variation, right?
 Why should they be "composed of" anything?